Capabilities-Limited/cva6/docs/01_cva6_user/user_cfg_doc.rst

    * - ``DataUserEn``
      - ``int unsigned``
      - User field on data bus enable
-     - cv32 built and ran with this changesd from 1 to 0.
+     - cv32 built and ran with this changed from 1 to 0.

    * - ``WtDcacheWbufDepth``
      - ``int unsigned``